 They stopped making payments in December 2016 and were now five months behind.
-This lead to a series of fee’s being added on to their total balance.
-This is often referred to as “arrears”, meaning the total amount of accrued payments + fee’s together.
+This led to a series of fees being added to their total balance.
+This is often referred to as “arrears”, meaning the total amount of accrued payments + fees together.

-One option they had was to simple move out of the home and let the bank foreclose.
-This is never the best option due to the devastating effect a foreclosure has on ones credit.
+One option they had was to simply move out of the home and let the bank foreclose.
+This is never the best option due to the devastating effect a foreclosure has on one’s credit.

 The damage to their credit report would prevent them from renting another house or apartment, and give them problems when trying to get other forms of credit.

 There are also tax penalties when letting a home go into Foreclosure.
 In the event of a deficiency judgment, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
 This would have meant even more money out the window.

 A great way to handle debt is to get someone else to pay it for you.
 As a buyer of properties in the Greenville NC area, we’re always buying properties and then renting them out, essentially having someone else pay the debt on our behalf.